ecmwf/pdbufr/docs/read_bufr.rst

         filters = {"pressure": 50000}

-      and there is e.g. "#12#pressure" = 50000 in the message/subset then the filter matches.
+      and there is e.g. the value "#12#pressure" = 50000 in the message/subset then the filter matches.

     .. note::